sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 Save States gives the user a feeling of progress, The Design immerses while different options create ‘[choice](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main/Branching_Choices)’.

-Through the use multiple [inputs](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Branching_Choices/Pizza_System_Choices.py) presented through loops ``` while True:``` is done to allow the customor to choose.
-However this caused a varity of long lines in codes
+Initially, choices were given by using ``` while True:```  loops however this caused excessively long lines of code
 ![image](https://github.com/user-attachments/assets/f63c140c-576d-4941-861f-460553d8db99)
-when branching decisions were then added to games in the last assesment it was done through both dialogue and a similar system to the pizza assesment via a shop system.
-However instead of going through multiple lines for loops were used instead to present the data
+so for the branching decisions assigment a similar system to the pizza assesment via a shop system.
+However instead of going through multiple lines of if staments dictonary loops were used instead
 ```
 for i in range(5):
 		if select==i and select!=0: